 “We knew going in we didn’t want to buy outside cattle,” Brian said.
 “With the genetics and our management, we wanted to grow internally.
 Going with robots and doing it one step at a time allowed us to fill it with our own cattle.”

-The initial design for their robots was similar to the what the rotary design was going to be with three natural-vent barns and having the robots on the outside.
+The initial design for their robots was similar to the rotary design with three natural-vent barns and the robots on the outside.
 After working with Big Box Dairy and their Lely team, they worked out a design that melded together a lot of different ideas and ultimately met the goals and needs of the Houin family.

-With the barn design they chose, it was discovered that two-robot pens would stretch too far from the milking center.
+With their chosen barn design, it was discovered that two-robot pens would stretch too far from the milking center.
 Deciding that there wasn't a big enough difference when finding a cow in a pen of 180 instead of 120 to convince them to re-think their design, they chose to implement three-robot pens in an in-line orientation.

 One of the biggest reasons behind the three-in-a-row layout was to have all the robots be the same.
 That way, if a cow is trained on one robot, she won't have to be re-trained if she is moved to a different robot.
 Another factor they considered was the ease of having six robots in one robot room for maintenance and keeping things clean.
 The concern behind the thought that the cows may not sort with the three-in-a-row was quickly laid to rest as the Houins observed how easily the cows took to moving gates by themselves.